 As a buyer

-- Payment issue — You have followed the seller’s instructions, paid for the bitcoin, but the seller refuses to release the bitcoin to you.
+- Payment issue — You have followed the seller’s instructions, paid for the cryptocurrency, but the seller refuses to release the cryptocurrency to you.

-- Unresponsive vendor — You have made the payment but the seller has stopped responding to your messages and has not released the bitcoin to you.
+- Unresponsive vendor — You have made the payment but the seller has stopped responding to your messages and has not released the cryptocurrency to you.

 - Other — You can always start a dispute if you notice any violation of Paxful’s Terms of Service (link).
 For example: If your trade partner impersonates a Paxful moderator, attempts to steal your Paxful account details, forces you to continue a trade outside Paxful website, and so on.